Discover the requirements, documents, procedures, rights, and duties of the D7 Visa for individuals with passive income.

 • 1st Stage – Country of residence: The initial procedure to apply for a residence visa takes place at the Portuguese Consulate.

-• 2nd Stage – In Portugal: You already have a visa stamped in the Passport and will apply for a Temporary Residence Permit at the Foreigners and Borders Services (SEF) in Portugal.
+• 2nd Stage – In Portugal: You already have a visa stamped in your passport and will apply for a temporary residence permit at AIMA (formerly SEF) in Portugal.

 However, although we have introduced the process of obtaining a Residence Permit, there are other types of visas for moving to Portugal, which vary according to the reason for residing in Portugal.